Milwaukee Mile: Dirt track history

 The July 17, 1933, race was rained out.
 Wilbur Shaw and the other drivers convinced the track promoters to run the race the following day and the term "rain date" was born.

 Huge new grandstands were installed in the 1930s, with seating for 14,900 people.
 They replaced the original grandstands that had been built in 1914.
 A roof was placed over the grandstands in 1938.
 These grandstands stood until new aluminum grandstands were installed in September 2002.

 The 1939 race was the first AAA Championship race.

 The 1937 non-championship AAA event was best known for running 96 laps (instead of 100) due to a scoring error.
 It was won by Rex Mays, who continued his domination throughout the 1940s by winning in 1941 and the next race (after World War II) in 1946.

 The tradition of hosting the "race after the Indianapolis 500" began in 1947.
-In the 1969 film, Winning, the character Frank Capue, played by actor and part-time race car driver Paul Newman, remarks, “Everybody goes to Milwaukee after Indy.”
+This tradition was famously referenced in the 1969 movie Winning where Robert Wagner's character delivered the line "Everybody goes to Milwaukee after Indianapolis".

 The Milwaukee Mile held more national championship midget, stock, and Indy car races than any other track in the country between 1947 and 1980.